Publisher/Year: Bloomsbury USA Childrens- May 2014

-Genre: Contemporary YA
+Genres: Contemporary YA

-Other Books From Author: Saving June
+Other Books From Author: None!

-I received this from the publisher at BEA.
+I received this from the publisher in exchange for review consideration.
 This in no way swayed my opinion.
 Pinky swear!

 Want an “at a glance” look at what I thought?
 Check out my Review On A Post-It or my “Final Thought”

 Pippa is off to Italy for the summer except she’s not at all excited that she’s being forced to go to this art program by her parents.
 When she finds herself ALONE and in ROME she embraces spontaneity and decides to spend her summer in Italy but NOT how her parents are expecting her to.
 She ditches the art program and decides to travel on her which opens her up to new friends, some cute boys and incredible memories.

 What a cute, adventure-filled romance!
 It was a really good summer read that simultaneously cured and riled up the travel bug in me.
 I enjoyed and breezed right through it and really enjoyed Pippa’s full story — her relationship with her mom and grandma, the romance, her adventure and seeing the world through new eyes.